bmidget/kohana-formo/guide/formo/formo.validation.md

 `:form`				|	The parent form
 `:model`			|	The model object (only applicable when using ORM)

+## 'Required' and the 'not_empty' rule

+Kohana's Validation class uses a special rule to make a field be required.
+The rule is `not_empty`.
+You can add this rule the same as any other rule to your form and fields, but you can also set the same rule up by using the shortcut parameter `required`:

+	$form = Formo::form()
+		->add('email', array('type' => 'email', 'required' => TRUE))

 ## Form/subform-level rules

 Rules that exist at the form or subform level have the following difference from rules at the field level: